Why does System Data take so much disk space on Mac?

 1. Clean up system junk

-It is possible to reclaim some space manually, but there is a much easier way — using CleanMyMac X. It has a dedicated System Junk module that can remove cache and temporary files, resolve errors, and claw back space in just a few clicks.
-Here's how:
+It is possible to reclaim some space manually, but there is a much easier way — using CleanMyMac.
+It has a dedicated Cleanup tool that can remove cache and temporary files, resolve errors, and claw back space in just a few clicks.
+Here's how to use it:

-- Open the app and select System Junk from the sidebar.
+- Open the app and select Cleanup from the sidebar.

 - Click Scan.
 Wait for the scan to complete and click Clean.

-As you can see, I can delete around 16 GB of system caches (like outdated app data) and thus trim down the System Data size.
+As you will see, it can delete gigabytes of system caches (like outdated app data) and thus trim down the System Data size.
 It really is as simple as that — no digging around in system files or worrying that you might delete something important.
 It does it all safely and securely for you.

-A great thing about CleanMyMac X is that it lets you control what's going to be removed.
+A great thing about CleanMyMac is that it lets you control what's going to be removed.
 Just in case you want to double-check.
-To do it, click Review Details after the scan is complete.
+To do it, click Review after the scan is complete.
 From the screen that opens, you will see all files selected for deletion.
 You can then deselect any files you want to keep.
-Once ready to say goodbye to them, click Clean, and they're gone.
+Once ready to say goodbye to them, click Clean Up, and they're gone.

 2. Use built-in Optimize Storage tool